 - Turn your Instant Pot onto Sauté mode and add the bacon grease.
-Once it's melted and hot, add the onion, and saute for 3-4 minutes or until it starts to turn translucent.
+Once the grease is hot, add the onion and cook for 3-4 minutes or until it's slightly translucent.

-- Add the garlic and jalapeno to the pot and stir for about 30 seconds, then turn off your Instant Pot.
+- Add the garlic and jalapeno to the pot and stir for 30 seconds.
+Press Cancel to turn off the Instant Pot.

 - Add the chicken stock, rinsed beans, taco seasoning, sea salt and bay leaf to the pot, then stir to combine.

 - Turn your Instant Pot on high pressure for 1 hour and 20 minutes with the sealing valve closed.
-Once it's done, use a full natural pressure release then remove the lid once all remaining pressure has released.
+Allow all of the pressure to release naturally then open the lid.